XavierTM/codeswag/getting-started-with-java/Getting started with Java.md

 ## Getting Started with Java
 ### What is Java?
-Java is a high level programming language, owned by Oracle.
+Java is a high-level programming language, owned by Oracle.
 It is one of the most popular programming languages in the world, and it has been on the #1 most used programming language for some years.
 As of 2019, it was rated the third most used  programming language ([GitHub Octoverse](https://octoverse.github.com)).

 #### So why is Java so popular?:
  * **Platform-independence**: Java code written for Windows can be run on Linux and vice versa(or any other popular platform).
 In fact, you don't write Java code for Windows or Linux, you just write Java code.
 And it will run on any popular platform.
 Windows, Linux, Unix, MacOS, etc. You don't need to recompile it, you just need to run it.
 This portability is made possible by what is called the *Java Virtual Machine(JVM)*.